cloudnative-pg/cloudnative-pg/docs/src/benchmarking.md

 ```

 !!!
 Note
-    This will generate a database with 100000000 records, taking approximately 13GB
+    This example generates a database with 100000000 records, which uses approximately 13GB
     of space on disk.

-You can see the progress of the job with:
+To see the progress of the job:

 ```shell
 kubectl logs jobs/pgbench-run
 ```

-The following example creates a job called `pgbench-run` executing `pgbench`
+This example creates a job called `pgbench-run` that executes `pgbench`
-against the previously initialized database for 30 seconds, using a single
+against the previously initialized database for 30 seconds.
+It uses a single
-connection:
+connection.

 ```shell
 kubectl cnpg pgbench \